 Clean means no dirt, oil, grease or residual gasket material, on either mating surface.
 Both surfaces must, be spotlessly clean and dry, to assure a good cold seal.

 One thing to watch out for here is, the use of cleaning solvents or gasket remover chemicals; that leave residue on the surface.
 The residue may interact with the coating on or materials in a head gasket, leading to premature gasket failure.

 Cylinder Head Resurfacing, What Not To Do

 Some machine shops and engine rebuilders use, an abrasive pad in an air drill or buffer; to buff off residual gasket material on head, block and manifold surfaces.
 It’s a quick and easy way, to remove old gaskets.
 It is also risky, because there’s a risk of removing metal; and leaving a depression that will be hard to seal.

 Instead, hand scraping (carefully), thermal or chemical cleaning should be employed.

-As for belt sanding, it can be a real time-saver because; heads and other parts do not have to be mounted in a fixture.
-But the interest in belt sanding has dropped off because; it is not as precise as milling or grinding; and relies too much on the individual operator.
+As for belt sanding, it can be a real time-saver because; heads and other parts, do not have to be mounted in a fixture.
+But, cylinder head resurfacing, with a belt has dropped off.
+Because, it is not as precise as milling or grinding and relies too much on the individual operator.

-So, You can’t expect to get high quality surface finishes if you’ve neglected your equipment.
-Dry milling doesn’t require any coolant so there’s no coolant to maintain.
+So, when doing any, cylinder head resurfacing, it needs to be flawless.
+Because, you can’t expect to get, high quality surface finishes, if you’ve neglected your equipment.
+Dry milling doesn’t require any coolant, so there’s no coolant to maintain.